-The Realities of the Las Vegas Strip
+The Realities of Las Vegas for Non-Gamblers

-The hotels, bars and casinos range from ridiculously gimmicky to extremely ornate to kind of dingy depending on how far you explore.
+The hotels, bars, and casinos range from ridiculously gimmicky to extremely ornate to kind of dirty depending on how far you explore.
 But there are definitely some gems worth checking out if you have never wandered around in the “City of Lights” at night before.
 And, although I’m sure everything looks a bit shinier after three or four drinks, you can still have fun sober if you manage your expectations.

 But, there will also be lots of loud drunk people, a surprising amount of children, homeless people along every outdoor walkway, and hundreds of gambling zombies staring emotionless at slot machines.
 And, if you are extra lucky like us, you will get offered some crack while you wander around!

 However, there are only two groups of people that really bug me in Las Vegas.
 The people tasked with handing out prostitute calling cards – that flick them as you walk by to try to get your attention.
-And, the ticket sales people that will chase after you asking “Do you need show tickets?” every single time you pass by.
-If you’ve ever seen the “Spam Busters” skit by Dave Chapelle it is basically that in real life.
+And, the ticket salespeople that will chase after you asking, “Do you need show tickets?” every single time you pass by.
+If you’ve ever seen the “Spam Busters” skit by Dave Chapelle, it is basically that in real life.

 For our most recent trip, we made the mistake of thinking it would be decked out for the holidays, so we went for a pre-Christmas getaway.
-Of course Bellagio did not disappoint, but the rest of the strip seemed to be hiding decorations in dark corners to avoid reminding people of the holidays.
+Of course, Bellagio did not disappoint, but the rest of the strip seemed to be hiding decorations in dark corners to avoid reminding people of the holidays.
 Lesson learned!

 You don’t have to go far to find unique entertainment on your trip to Vegas.
 There are probably a few dozen options walking distance from your hotel!
 Although there are hundreds of tours, activities and other options, these are a few of our favorites:

-Go to a Show
+1. Go to a Las Vegas Show

 There are tons of show options in Vegas.
 Cirque du Soleil is always a safe bet, but there are also lots of other concerts and fun performances you can see.
 I won’t lie, I was super bummed Britney Spears wasn’t playing during our trip.
 I definitely have that on the top of my list for next time!

-Watch the Bellagio Fountains Dance
+2. Watch the Bellagio Fountains Dance

-The fountains put on a show every 30 minutes in the afternoon, and every 15 minutes after 8p.m.
-Get there early to get a spot up front so no one blocks your view.
+The fountains put on a show every 30 minutes in the afternoon, and every 15 minutes after 8 p.m.
+Get there early to get a spot upfront, so no one blocks your view.
 Then relax while you enjoy this iconic Vegas activity.
 And, don’t forget to wander inside the hotel!
 The gorgeous conservatory is a must-see and it is decorated differently for each season.